docopt/docopt.net/README.md

 ## Usage

-Once installed, a new console application can be created the following
+Once installed, a new console application can be created using the following
 command:

     dotnet new docopt-console -o ConsoleApp